‘You must teach what is appropriate.’ Titus 2:1

 Our Computing lead is Miss Simpson.

-e purpose of computing in the national Curriculum is to equip pupils to use computational thinking and creativity to understand and change the world.
+The purpose of computing in the national Curriculum is to equip pupils to use computational thinking and creativity to understand and change the world.
 The core of computing is computer science in which the children are taught how digital systems work and put this knowledge to use through programming to create programs, systems and content.
 Computing ensures that pupils become digitally literate and develop their ideas through information and communication technology to prepare them for the future workplace and as active participants in a digital world.
-The aims of computing in the National Curriculum include the children understanding and using algorithms, writing computer programs, and become responsible, competent, confident and creative users of ICT.
+The aims of computing in the National Curriculum include the children understanding and using algorithms, writing computer programs, and become responsible, competent, confident and creative users of technology.

 At Berwick St Mary’s First School pupils in Year 1 to Year 4 take part in a weekly discrete computing lesson which, wherever appropriate, is linked to the topic that the children are studying.
 In our weekly sessions we embed e-safety starters to ensure our pupils know how to use technology safely.
 Our pupils are strongly encouraged to use ICT to support their learning at all times; this may be through easy access to Ipads and chromebooks in the classrooms or at after school clubs.
 The school provides pupils with access to a range of additional online resources including School360.
 Teaching of computing is supported by Northumberland County Council’s ‘Teaching Computing in the Primary School’ document.